 The beautiful mycelium on the slide is excellent artwork created by Suzette Bousema.

 Playing hide and seek: the VIDI project

-In 2015, I was awarded a personal VIDI Innovational Research grant to reveal the interplay between soil-borne pathogenic fungi, conspecific and heterospecific grassland plants in order to provide a mechanistic basis for the positive biodiversity effects and maintenance of coexistence.
-Together with the VIDI team members,- Eline Ampt, Robert Veldman, Davide Francioli - I aim to reveal the functional interactions of the main fungal actors with plant roots by performing 1) community assembly studies with both fungal and plant communities in order to test host-specificity 2) focus-expansion experiments with plant monocultures and mixtures to study density-dependence and neighbour effects.
+In 2015, I was awarded a personal NWO-VIDI Innovational Research grant to reveal the interplay between soil-borne pathogenic fungi, conspecific and heterospecific grassland plants in order to reveal the role of soil-borne pathogens in regulating the positive biodiversity effects and maintenance of coexistence.
+Together with the VIDI team members,- Eline Ampt, Sofia Fernandes Gomes, Jose Macia Vicente (and in the past also Davide Francioli), I aim to reveal the functional interactions of the main soi-borne fungal pathogens driving the biodiversity effect in grasslands.
+My team and I perform 1) community assembly studies with both fungal and plant communities in order to test host-specificity 2) focus-expansion experiments with plant monocultures and mixtures to study density-dependence and neighbour effects.
 The insights obtained from these controlled experiments will be tested at larger spatial scales and over longer time scales, in more natural settings.
-This research will contribute to the fundamental understanding of plant-microbe rhizosphere processes, essential to maintain biodiversity and ecosystem functioning.
-The ecological insights gained from this fundamental research will also be translated to agricultural ecosystems, as I aim to use the power of plants to reduce pesticide inputs in sustainable agriculture.

 To reveal these ‘hidden’ interactions and the consequences for ecosystem functioning, I and my team integrates insights from plant ecology, molecular biology, soil chemistry and phytopathology.
 My mission is to translate the ecological insights from these biodiversity experiments to diversify agricultural ecosystems, as I described in this blog https://jecologyblog.com/2018/03/05/liesje-mommer/.